BUYING vs. RENTING in Greater Toronto : The Truth, which is usually not told!

 Now let’s look at what happens to the Buyer?
 After five years, the home Buyer would have repaid $30,850 of principal on the mortgage.
 If you assume that the property increased in value by 3% per year (the historical average for real estate), the property would then be worth $313,000.
 The Buyer would then have increased their net worth by $73,850.
 If in case the Buyer had borrowed the down payment of $13,500 from family and repaid it, the net gain would still be $60,350.
 Even if the property never increases in value, the Home Buyer is still the clear winner!

-So where would YOU want to be?
+The buying vs renting answer is thus answered!
+Where would YOU want to be?
 Have a possible saving of $10,000 from being the Renter or a ‘tax free’ $60,000 in assets from being the Home Buyer !!